 Preferably under a thin stream of cold water, remove the charred skin which should come right off.
 Make a slit down one side of the pepper and remove the cluster of seeds and veins.

-If being used for stuffing, keep them whole with the stem.
+If being used to stuff, keep them whole with the stem.
 If being used for rajas, take the stem off and make slices.
-I like them of about ½ inch wide.
+I like them of about 1/2-inch wide.

 If you want your poblanos to be fairly mild, once prepared, let them soak in warm water mixed with a tablespoon of brown sugar for 10 to 30 minutes, then drain.